 Financial liabilities are classified as measured at amortized cost or FVTPL.
 A financial liability is classified as at FVTPL if it is classified as held-for-trading, it is a derivative or it is designated as such on initial recognition.
 Financial liabilities at FVTPL are measured at fair value and net gains and losses, including any interest expense, are recognized in the consolidated statements of loss and comprehensive loss.
 Other financial liabilities are subsequently measured at amortized cost using the effective interest method.
-Interest expense and foreign exchange gains and losses are recognized in the consolidated statements of loss on derecognition is also recognized in the consolidated statements of loss.
+Interest expense and foreign exchange gains and losses are recognized in the consolidated statements of loss and comprehensive loss.
+Any gain or loss on derecognition is also recognized in the consolidated statements of loss and comprehensive loss.